thakurnishu/sik-controller-kubebuilder/README.md

 # sik-controller-kubebuilder
-Demo kubebuiler controller which watch for any new deployment which create regarding service and ingress for deployment
+Demo kubebuilder controller watches for any new deployments, creating corresponding services and ingresses for each deployment